Healthedata1/Slides/example.md

 #### Scope:
 - FMG identified gap in Observation use cases for Patient generated and reported data.
 Held a connectathon to invite use cases. participation was light and no actual use cases tested out but OMHealth present and shared some of their schema and value sets proposed to add new category value(s) to `.category` valueset and to datatype `timing` code values.

+Eric to add trackers...

 >>>

 #### Substantive Trackers:
 - [GF#13421](https://gforge.hl7.org/gf/project/fhir/tracker/?action=TrackerItemEdit&tracker_item_id=13421&start=0) Review boundaries between Media and valueAttachment  and related [GF#13347](https://gforge.hl7.org/gf/project/fhir/tracker/?action=TrackerItemEdit&tracker_item_id=13347&start=0)	Media should be allowed as an alternative to Observations
   - coordinated approach with Imaging WG
   - Next step is to bring to FMG
      - key question is whether needs to be a resource vs datatype

+Coordinate slides with Hans

 >>>